This post may contain affiliate links.

 We attended Forest School in London for 2 or 3 terms during our second year of full-time travel.
-We encorporated this fun, outdoor get together into our worldschooling, homeschooling or unschooling and it brought us together with other kids and families in our area while giving us a half-day in the woods once a week.
-It was a great social opportunity, brought us new best friends and was a glimpse into another way of life all be it in our “home” city.
-It was part of our learning about the world and we’d highly recommend forest school ( not just in London, it’s global) to anyone educating differently.
+We incorporated this fun, outdoor get-together into our world schooling, homeschooling or unschooling.
+It brought us together with other kids and families in the area while giving us a half-day in the woods once a week.
+It was a great social opportunity, brought us new best friends and a glimpse into another way of life, all in our “home” city.
+It was part of our learning about the world and we’d highly recommend forest school (not just in London, it’s global) to anyone educating differently.
 So, what is Forest School and what did we get out of it?

 Forest School in London